NewsExhibitionsNature Morte: Contemporary Artists Reinvigorate the Still Life

 Spencer Finch at the Morgan Library, New YorkArtcritical

-Lygia Clark at Museum of Modern Art, New YorkArtcritical
+Lygia Clark at the Museum of Modern Art, New YorkArtcritical

 Nancy Rubins at Gagosian, New YorkArtforum